With a cash deposit, a secured business credit card can help you build your credit and grow your company.

 How to apply for a secured business credit card

-To apply for a secured credit card for your business, you will need to do the following:
+To apply for a secured credit card for your business, do the following:

-1. Apply online or at your bank.
-You will most likely need to fill out a personal guarantee for the card, even though it is a business card, making you responsible for the card’s balance.
-This means you might need to use your Social Security number along with your company’s tax ID.
+- Apply online or at your bank.
+You will most likely need to fill out a personal guarantee for the card, even though it’s a business card.
+This makes you personally responsible for the card’s balance.
+Have your Social Security number ready, along with your company’s federal tax ID.

-After you get your secured business card, focus on making your monthly payments on time and in full to prove to the credit card bureaus that you are a reliable customer.
-Keep your credit stable in other ways; this is not the time to take out a giant business loan or apply for a mortgage, for example.
+After you get your secured business card, focus on making your monthly payments on time and in full to prove to the credit card bureaus that you’re a reliable customer.

-As you continue to use your secured business credit card, the issuer might do periodic reviews to see if you are eligible for an upgrade to an unsecured credit card account.
-You can also call the company and request a credit account review as well.
+As you continue to use your card, your provider might periodically review your account to see if you’re eligible for an upgrade to an unsecured credit card.
+You can also call the company and request a credit account review.